vanepp/FritzingCheckPart/README.md

 Debug = 0

-This value enables debug messages (set to 1 for file output to the console but no further debug messages, set to 2 for enter/exit routine debug messages, and to 3 for detailied but very verbose debug messages).
-It is used for debugging the script itself so you will normally leave it at 0 for normal operation.
+This value enables debugging messages (set to 1 for file output to the console but no further debug messages, set to 2 for enter/exit routine debug messages, and to 3 for detailed but very verbose debug messages).
+It is used for debugging the script itself so you will leave it at 0 for normal operation.

 ## Development

 ### Likely bugs:

 The most likely bug relates to prettyprinting.
 To prettyprint svg files the lines are split on blanks (' ') and each element is indented and printed on a new line.
 Obviously (and for text, comments and referenceFile names so far, detected and corrected for) lines with spaces that are supposed to be there in the final document will get screwed up by the above and will need their tags added to the exemption regex in the code.
 	The original file(s) are saved in a .bak file (i.e. filename.svg will be moved to filename.svg.bak with the script output in filename.svg).
 However if you run the script a second time without copying the .bak file somewhere safe the original file will be overwritten without further warning, so be careful.
 In case of script error you will likely want the original file ...
 	There also may be any number of other bugs I haven't found yet.
 If you come across one please report it and I'll see if I can fix it.

 ### Known bugs:

 #### Bug 1
-Makeing a square pad in pcb via a path with a hole in it usually (but apparantly not always) works in Fritzing.
+Making a square pad in pcb via a path with a hole in it usually (but apparently not always) works in Fritzing.
 This script however will toss

 ### Error 74: File
 '/cygdrive/c/fritzing/fritzing.0.9.3b.64.pc/fritzing-parts/core/../svg/core/pcb/DRV8825_breakout_pcb.svg'